 Hollington Law Firm is a Colorado-based litigation firm focused on representing homeowners in construction defect and warranty-related disputes.
 We do not represent builders, subcontractors, or insurance companies.
 Our practice is centered on homeowner rights and accountability in residential construction.

-Experience with Colorado construction defect claims and warranty disputes
+Colorado construction defect claims and warranty disputes

 Knowledge of CDARA notice requirements and pre-suit procedures